 I have given you a list of 10 things to do in Bath, England but there are many other reasons to love Bath.
 Not to mention the fit Bath Rugby players that often frequent the city.
 That is reason enough for me as I am a big rugby fan…like huge!
 I would love to go back with Mister Lavin to explore Bath more and take in a game.
 If sport is your thing you will also find wonderful cricket grounds here.

 So I hope my list of things to do in Bath has convinced you to visit.
 I know I will certainly be returning.
-I can only imagine how beautiful it is to also visit at Christmas time.
+I can only imagine how beautiful it is to also visit during Christmas in Bath.
+A Cotswolds Christmas is also a truly magical experience.
 Bath had been on my bucket list for so long and I am so glad that it lived up to all of my expectations.

 Are you new here?
 Join thousands of other happy readers and subscribe to All About RosaLilla blog via email.
 The good news is that by signing up via email you will get exclusive travel deals straight to your inbox.
 The only other place that I publish these deals is on Instagram stories, so be sure to signup to get the heads up on amazing travel deals to save you money when booking.